Elonius/BoeingSocialResponsibility/BoeingPresentation.md

 - Slavery, Human Trafficking, Forced labor and Child labor
 <!--
 ## Non-Discrimination and Harassment
-It is the policy of The Boeing Company to attract and retain the best qualified people available without regard to race, color, religion, national origin, gender, sexual orientation, gender identity, age, physical or mental disability, or veteran status.
+It is in Boeing's policy to attract and retain the best qualified people available without regard to race, color, religion, national origin, gender, sexual orientation, gender identity, age, physical or mental disability, or veteran status.

 ## Environment, Health & Safety
-We are committed to providing employees with a safe and healthful workplace, protecting the environment wherever we conduct business and striving for excellence in safety, health and environment stewardship.
+They are committed to providing employees with a safe and healthful workplace, protecting the environment wherever they conduct business and striving for excellence in safety, health and environment stewardship.

-# Corporate Beliefs - Human Rights
 ## Work Environment and Compensation
-We are committed to promoting a work environment that fosters communication, productivity, creativity, teamwork, and employee engagement.
-As a global company, we seek to provide employees with compensation and benefits that are fair and equitable for the type of work and geographic location (local market) where the work is being performed, and competitive with other world-class companies.
+They are committed to promoting a work environment that fosters communication, productivity, creativity, teamwork, and employee engagement.
+Boeing also seeks to provide employees with compensation and benefits that are fair for the type of work and geographic location and competitive with other world-class companies.

 ## Slavery, Human Trafficking, Forced labor and Child labor
 Boeing believes that the employment relationship should be voluntary, and the terms of employment must comply with applicable laws and regulations.
-We are therefore opposed to slavery, human trafficking, forced labor and child labor and are committed to complying with applicable laws prohibiting such exploitation.
+They are opposed to slavery, human trafficking, forced labor and child labor and are committed to complying with applicable laws prohibiting such exploitation.
 -->

 # Corprate Beliefs - Diversity and Inclusion